AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/project-owners-and-sponsors.md

  <li> <p>You can designate only one user as the Project&nbsp;Owner. </p> </li>
  <li>You can designate Project Owners as the hours approver for the project.</li>
  <li> <p>You can designate the Project Owner as a generic approver when defining project, task, or issue approvals processes.
 For information about approvals, see <a href="../../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/edit-an-approval-process.md" class="MCXref xref" xrefformat="{para}">Edit an approval process</a>. </p> <note type="important">
-   <p>When you assign an approval to the Project Owner and no one is designated as the owner of a project, the approval is reassigned to the main <span>Workfront administrator</span> as indicated in the Customer Info section in the Setup area.
+   <p>When you assign an approval to the Project Owner and no one is designated as the owner of a project, the approval is reassigned to the main Workfront administrator as indicated in the Customer Info section in the Setup area.
 For information, see <a href="../../../administration-and-setup/get-started-wf-administration/configure-basic-info.md" class="MCXref xref" xrefformat="{para}">Configure basic information for your system</a>.</p>
    <p>&nbsp;</p>
    <p>&nbsp;</p>
    <p> <br> </p>